samarsajad/task/part3_prompt_preparation.md

     album: albumartist album
     item: artist title
 ```
-The importer must dynamically build duplicate detection queries using the configured fields instead of relying on hardcoded comparisons.

-## Requirements
-- Add reusable query-generation helpers for model field matching.
-- Support flexible/custom metadata attributes during duplicate checks.
-- Ensure singleton imports use item-level duplicate keys.
-- Preserve backward compatibility by keeping the existing fields as defaults.
-- Avoid falsely detecting duplicates when the same files are being re-imported.
-- Ensure duplicate queries use AND-based matching across all configured fields.
-- Update importer logic to work with metadata dictionaries instead of fixed tuples.
-## Testing Requirements
-- Add unit tests for default duplicate behavior.
-- Add tests for custom duplicate keys.
-- Add tests for flexible metadata fields.
-- Add tests for singleton imports.
-- Verify that albums differing in at least one configured field are treated as separate entries.
-- Verify that re-importing identical file paths does not create false duplicates.
-## Edge Cases to Consider
-- Missing metadata values
-- Flexible attributes not present in default schemas
-- Large numbers of duplicate fields
-- Re-import scenarios
-- Singleton and album imports using different duplicate strategies
+Instead than utilizing hardcoded comparisons, the importer must dynamically construct duplicate detection queries using the configured attributes.
+The solution should enable flexible/custom metadata attributes during duplicate checks and add reusable query-generation aids for model field matching.
+Item-level duplicate keys should be used for singleton imports, and the implementation must maintain backward compatibility by using the default fields.
+The importer should create AND-based duplication queries over all configurable fields and refrain from mistakenly identifying duplicates when the same files are being re-imported.
+It is necessary to modify the current importer logic so that it uses metadata dictionaries rather than fixed tuples.

+Comprehensive test coverage should also be part of the implementation.
+Include unit tests for singleton imports, flexible metadata fields, customizable duplicate keys, default duplicate behavior, and duplicate differentiation behavior.
+The tests should confirm that re-importing identical file paths does not result in erroneous duplicate detections and that albums that differ in at least one specified field are handled as distinct entries.

+When putting the functionality into practice, take into account edge cases like missing metadata values, flexible attributes that aren't included in the default schema, a lot of duplicate fields, re-import situations and distinct duplication handling techniques for album imports and singleton imports.
+Updates to the documentation and changelog outlining the new duplicate_keys configuration option and its anticipated behavior should also be included of the final implementation.